verchalent/MaryAndFriends/Mary2ish/docs/UI_CONFIGURATION.md

 ## Configuration Loading

-The application loads the UI configuration at startup with the following behavior:
+The application loads the UI configuration at startup with simplified direct file loading:

-1. **File exists**: Loads configuration from `ui.config.yaml`
+1. **File exists**: Loads configuration from `ui.config.yaml` in the current directory
-2. **File missing**: Uses built-in defaults (shown above)
+2. **File missing**: Uses built-in defaults with basic Mary branding
-3. **Partial configuration**: Missing sections fall back to defaults
+3. **Partial configuration**: Missing sections fall back to sensible defaults
 4. **Invalid YAML**: Application reports error and uses defaults

+### Configuration File Locations

+The UI configuration is loaded from `ui.config.yaml` in the application's working directory.

+**For Docker deployments:**
+- Example configs are included in the container at build time
+- Real configs are mounted from the `config/` directory at runtime via docker-compose
+- This allows customization without rebuilding the container

+**For local development:**
+- Place `ui.config.yaml` in the project root directory
+- The file is loaded directly using Python's YAML parser

 ## Hot Reloading